anuragbhardwajai/Password_Strength_Check/README.md

 2. Strength (whether 0 or 1)

-It is a typical multiclass classification use case using terminologies like .
-TF_IDF
+It is a typical multiclass classification use case using terminologies like sklearn's TF_IDF
-.
-Logistic Regression and other concepts
+Implementation of various classification algorithms like Logistic Regression, Multiclass Naive Bayes, Bagging and Boosting techniques